How to Save Voicemails on iPhone as Audio or Text (2025)

 Alternatively, if you don’t wish to store your message in your Voice Memos app, you can save the message as an audio clip within your Notes application.

-Although we typically consider Notes as images and text, it also stores audio files, which means you can play and save the voicemail whenever you want.
+Although we typically consider Notes as images and text, it also stores audio files, so you can play and save the voicemail whenever possible.

 Once you’ve completed these steps, choose the voicemail and tap the Share icon.
 You can save your voicemail into Notes.
 Notes application.